 There are a couple of ways to teach your dog to come; one is on-leash, the other is off-leash.
 On-leash is generally how we practice in group classes but really, I think off-leash recall training is actually more effective (not to mention more realistic!).

-Recall training starts with a good relationship so be sure to start your recall training (and pretty much any other training you do) with the ATTENTION GAME.THEN, practice both on and off leash.
+Recall training starts with a good relationship between you and your dog.
+Build that first by doing FUN things with your dog (play, hang out, talk to them) and build trust by keeping them safe and helping them out of situations that may be stressful or scary to them.
+Start your recall training (and pretty much any other training you do) by building the foundation of engagement with the ATTENTION GAME.THEN, practice both on and off leash.

 2. Off leash: